-I have learned over the years that no matter how much you try to teach and convince people how bad buying a new car can be to their financial future they are going to do what they want anyway.
-I hope that through our blog and future car posts that we educate millennials on not jumping into another Millennial Money Trap.
+I have learned over the years no matter how much you try to teach and convince people how bad buying a new car is to their financial future they are going to do what they want anyway.
+I hope through our blog and future car posts that we educate millennials on not jumping into another millennial money trap.

 Think About The Future:

 Young people, millennials especially, stink at thinking about the future.
 We all have the same mindset of living in the here and now, enjoying life to the fullest, living it up while we’re young.
 Well keep thinking like that and you will be 100% correct because you will still be slowing climbing out of your debt.
 Making smart decisions at a young age and planning for the future WILL have a HUGE impact on your financial freedom for the rest of your life.
 Listen to me now or listen to me later.
 STOP FINANCING YOUR FUTURE AND FREEDOM AWAY!!!